* Statement of Purpose

 * After The Presentation

-- Complete an submit GAPSA Scholarly Grant Evaluation Form before 12:00 pm on the day of the grant deadline.
+- Complete an submit GAPSA Scholarly Grant Evaluation Form within 30 days after your presentation date.
 GAPSA Grant Deadlines may be found here.

 - Attach all necessary and relevant information to the Evaluation Form, as well as electronic copies of receipts totaling no less than the grant awarded.